ArtSabintsev/Zephyr/README.md

 For the latest updates, refer to the [Releases](https://github.com/ArtSabintsev/Zephyr/releases) tab.

 ### Features
-- [x] CocoaPods, Carthage, and SwiftPM Support
+- [x] CocoaPods and SwiftPM Support
 - [x] Syncs specific `UserDefaults` keys or all of your `UserDefaults`.
 - [x] Background monitoring and synchronization between `UserDefaults` and `NSUbiquitousKeyValueStore`
 - [x] Detailed Logging